-- Golf Carts: BCG will acquire a new fleet of gas golf carts in Year 1.
-BCG plans to replace the cart fleet with new carts at the end of every five years. - MaintenanceBCG will utilize the existing maintenance equipment from City.
-Per the capitalEquipment:plan, BCG shall acquire replacement equipment matching the equipment acquired through the capital fund.
+BCG will utilize the existing maintenance equipment from City.
+Per the capital plan, BCG shall acquire replacement equipment matching the equipment acquired through the capital fund.
 BCG has projected spending \$150,000 in addition to the \$150,000 from the capital fund to supplement the equipment fleet.